 - Go to the Tax Year > Source Documents folder

-Once you have uploaded ALL of your tax documents to your client portal, please notify us!
-Send an email to TaxTeam@accountabilityservices.com.
-At that point, we will know we have everything from you and we can start.
+Once you have uploaded ALL tax documents through your client portal, please notify us at firstname.lastname@example.org.
+Our tax team will let you know if we have everything we need from you to get started.

-IMPORTANT NOTE: Please DO NOT send files to us via email.
-We cannot guarantee either the security or the confidentiality of any files you transmit via email.
+VERY IMPORTANT: Please DO NOT send files via email.
+We cannot guarantee the security or confidentiality of any files transmitted via email.

-If we have online access to your accounting system, we will log in to secure the financial reports upon receipt of your executed Tax Preparation Agreement.
+If we have online access to your accounting system, we can log in to secure necessary financial reports upon receipt of your executed Tax Preparation Agreement.

 Option #3: Drop-off, Mail or Fax

 Accountability Services is more than happy to accept your printed documents or to receive them via fax.